subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 - **RFM** metrics computed for all customers.
 - Basket diversity & cross-brand features available in Silver/Gold.
 - Feature sets tracked in **MLflow** or Delta tables.
+ - Features persisted as versioned Delta tables with metadata (version, created_ts, source snapshot) for reproducibility.
+ - Joinability/consumption contract drafted with DE/DA (score schema, business keys, refresh cadence).
+ - Leakage checks performed and documented for engineered features.
+ - If COGS is missing, the agreed CLV proxy approach is documented (see Gold notes) and reflected in downstream features.

 **Tasks**:
 - Compute **RFM (Recency, Frequency, Monetary value)** metrics.
 - Add basket diversity & cross-brand shopping signals.
 - Track feature sets in MLflow.
+ - Persist feature tables as versioned Delta (e.g., `silver.features_rfm_v1`) including schema/version metadata.
+ - Define and document the scoring schema and join keys with DE/DA for integration into `customer_360`/Gold; propose refresh cadence.
+ - Train first simple baselines on sample data and log to MLflow; compare against rule-based/RFM yardsticks.
+ - Document leakage assessment and run a quick feature-importance sanity check.

 ---

+<a id="feature-3-3"></a>
 ### Feature 3.3: Model Training (Sprint 3)
 **User Story**:
 As a Data Scientist, I want baseline models for churn and CLV so I can evaluate predictive power.